ki1erz/k1l-v2/README.md

 # Disclaimer

-This is tool was made for educational purposes and proof of concepts.
+I am not responsible for anything that may happen, This is tool was made for educational purposes and proof of concepts.
 I'm not accountable for any unlawful, unprecedented action and any violation of ToS administered by a third party.